Warren Co. Police to use new Marijuana Breathalyzer Technology

-New technology is giving Warren County law enforcement a way to test for marijuana.
+New technology is giving Warren County law enforcement a way to test for marijuana through breath samples.

-Cannabix Technologies, based in Vancouver, British Columbia, is parterning with Warren County, Pennsylvania, District Attorney’s office to pilot the company’s marijuana breathalyzer technology to detect THC.
+Cannabix Technologies, based in Vancouver, British Columbia, is partnering with Warren County, Pennsylvania, District Attorney’s office to pilot the company’s marijuana breathalyzer technology to detect THC.

 “Marijuana use is here and has been for decades.
 Pennsylvania (PA) has legalized the medical use of marijuana and recreational adult use is right around the corner,” stated Warren County District Attorney Robert C. Greene.
 “Every state surrounding Pennsylvania has legalized medical marijuana and more importantly, Warren County borders the State of New York which has legalized recreational use.
 The goal is to keep Warren County citizens safe from impaired drivers.”